· 11 min read

 Despite all of the facts about our rapidly declining biodiversity, have we seen any material change in how we go about implementing the CBD?

-Failure is met with more of the same – even bigger CoPs, more attendees, more targets, more high-level events, and more pavilions and side events.
+Failure is met with more of the same – even bigger CoPs, more attendees, more decisions, more high-level events, and more pavilions and side events.

-We now have a travelling circus moving across continents.
+Do we now have CoPs that resemble a travelling circus moving across continents?
 CoPs have become an industry, with their own vested interests; and this applies not only to the CBD but to all of the Rio Conventions.

 Is it time for the CBD to change course?

-The CBD is a critically important convention (as are all of the Rio and biodiversity related conventions).
-But given the scale of biodiversity loss, is it time for us to reassess our methods?
+The CBD is a critically important convention – as are all of the Rio and biodiversity related conventions.
+But given the scale of biodiversity loss, is it time to reassess our methods?

-Here are a few brief, non exhaustive, questions to stimulate some thinking.
+Here are a few brief, non-exhaustive, questions that are posed to stimulate some thinking.

 Do we need to continually debate and negotiate new decisions on so many topics?
 Might it be possible to limit negotiations to critical issues?
 CoP16 ran out of time, after two full weeks, to finalise decisions on key issues, most notably on financing and monitoring.